pandoc-jp/pandoc-doc-ja/using-the-pandoc-api.rst

-Pandoc is structured as a set of *readers*, which translate various input formats into an abstract syntax tree (the Pandoc AST) representing a structured document, and a set of *writers*, which render this AST into various input formats.
+Pandoc is structured as a set of *readers*, which translate various input formats into an abstract syntax tree (the Pandoc AST) representing a structured document, and a set of *writers*, which render this AST into various output formats.
 Pictorially:

 ::